What affects homeowners insurance premiums?

 • A home-based business.
 Depending on the type of business, you may need to add an endorsement to your policy to protect business equipment as well as provide liability coverage.

-4. The coverage on the policy
+4. The amount of coverage

-It’s a basic calculation: the more coverage you need, the more you can expect to pay.
 There are a few main types of coverage on a home insurance policy, and changes you make to those levels will impact your premium.

 • Dwelling coverage.
 This is based on the reconstruction cost of your home, which we’ve already discussed above; it’s such an important factor that it earns its own category on this list.
 The higher your dwelling coverage, the more expensive your insurance will be.